Skip to main content

-Estimate reverse mortgage proceeds from age, home value, and interest rate.
-Enter values for instant results with step-by-step formulas.
+Estimate available reverse mortgage proceeds from your age, home value, and current interest rate, with payout options explained.

 Formula